-- Crimp the edges of the pie as desired, then brush the whole pie with beaten egg and cut several vent holes in the lid.
+- Crimp the edges as desired, then brush the whole pie with beaten egg and cut several vent holes in the lid.

-- Bake the pie at 400 F for about 50 minutes, until the pastry is a deep golden brown.
+- Bake at 400 F for about 50 minutes, until the pastry is a deep golden brown.
 Cover the edges of the pastry with aluminum foil if they’re getting too dark.

-- Allow the pie to cool on a wire rack for 15 minutes before serving.
+- Allow to cool on a wire rack for 15 minutes before serving.

-- If you need to make hot water pastry a little in advance, just keep the kneaded pastry warm in a double boiler.
+- Keep hot water crust warm in a double boiler.
 Once the pastry cools completely, it becomes brittle and hard to work with.